Find and visualize personal data in Microsoft Priva

 This card introduces insights from Microsoft Purview Compliance Manager to show how the completion of certain actions in Priva can improve your privacy posture.
 The Privacy score indicates your rate of progress in completing controls related to data privacy regulations.
 Your score becomes a more helpful tool to strengthen your privacy posture when you build assessments in Compliance Manager for the regulations that are the most relevant to your organization.
 Select View improvement actions to view a filtered list of actions with detailed implementation guidance in Compliance Manager.
 Learn more details about how Priva works with Compliance Manager.

 For dynamic visualizations of trends found in your organization’s data, consult the trendline graphs.
 These graphs can be filtered by characteristics like spans of time, data type, or the locations of data.
 Use the dropdowns provided to adjust your view.
 Hovering over lines in the graph will allow you to see stats related to that specific point in time.

-Results related to policies will include data from policies in both “Testing” and “On” mode.
-If no policies of a particular type are active, the related graphs will show no results.
+Results related to policies include data from policies in both “Testing” and “On” mode.
+If no policies of a particular type are active, the related graphs show no results.